juanhuaan/juanhuaan/README.md

 - 👋 Hi, I’m @juanhuaan
 - 👀 I’m interested in software development.
 - 🌱 I’m currently learning Software Architechture.
-- 🖥️ Looking for an SDE or DE job right now!
 - 📫 How to reach me juanhuaan@gmail.com

 <!---